kigster/cmake-project-template/README.md

 ### License

 **CMake Project Template** is &copy; 2017 Konstantin Gredeskoul, available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+### Acknowledgements

+ sThis project is a derivative of the [CMake Tutorial](https://cmake.org/cmake-tutorial/), and is aimed at saving time for starting new projects in C++ that use CMake and GoogleTest.